If you want to get your very own Espeon or Umbreon, this is the place to look.

 Sword and Shield

 Happiness and affection have been consolidated into one system here.
 You only need 160 happiness to attain a happiness evolution, and can attain this goal through similar methods as in previous games.
-However, playing with or feeding your Pokémon in Pokémon Camp will also raise this same value, and can raise it higher than 160, while other methods cap out there.
+However, playing with or feeding your Pokémon in Pokémon Camp will also raise this same value, and can raise it higher than 160, while most other methods (other than effort-lowering berries) cap out there.
 Thus, you don't need to use Pokémon Camp to raise your Eevee's happiness, but it certainly helps!

 The only difference now between Eevee evolving into an Espeon or Umbreon or a Sylveon is whether or not it knows a Fairy-type move, so for your Espeon or Umbreon, make sure it doesn't (Eevee learns the Fairy-type Baby-Doll Eyes and Charm by level-up, so make sure you don't learn or delete them before you try to evolve Eevee).
 Meanwhile, you no longer need to worry about Leafeon or Glaceon - Sword and Shield changed them to require a Leaf Stone or an Ice Stone respectively.